 Around 1353 the romanesque church was rebuilt into gothic at the initiative of king Casimir the Great.
 Apparently it was a form of penance for the murder of canon Marcin Baryczka.
 In the 17th century the church was destroyed by the Rakoczi army, and in 1667 it was renovated and repaired.
 In the years 1900-1901 the nave of the temple was enlarged, which unfortunately has resulted in the irretrievable destruction of many romanesque sculptural decorations.

-The original Romanesque church was composed of a nave and a simple ended chancel.
-The nave was covered with a flat ceiling, and the chancel had a cross-rib vault.
-In the 14th century a nave and chancel was extended, chancel received a three-sided ending.
-From the Gothic period also comes the vault in chancel, decorated with a bosses with a carved Piast eagle.
+The original Romanesque church consisted of a nave and a straight ended chancel.
+The nave of this church was covered with a flat timber ceiling, and the chancel had a groin vault.
+In the fourteenth century, the nave and the chancel were extended, and received a three-sided closure.
+In the Gothic period, a cross-rib vault was also installed in the presbytery, decorated with a boss with a carved Piast Eagle.
 The outer walls were then surrounded with stepped buttresses that allowed to maintain the pressure of the new vaults on the perimeter walls.
 The interior was illuminated by very narrow and at the same time high, pointed windows.
-The nave and the chancel are covered with steep roofs.
+The nave and presbytery were covered with steep gable roofs.

 Website wikipedia.org, Stara Zagość.